On the Backlog page, you can view all the issues you added to the board, create more issues, and view and analyze your prioritization results.

 But after evaluation, the issues become sorted in order of priority according to their total score, with the issues that have the high total scores at the top – top priority issues.

-The total priority issues are the starred ones.
-This helps you to quickly pick out the issues in your top priority list.
+The top priority issues are the starred ones.
+This helps you to quickly pick out the issues that have the most priority and work one them.

 You can edit the number of top priority issues.
 To do this, go to the ‘columns’ settings, here you can configure the number of issues that your top priority list will have.

-If you have a long list of issues, you can use filters to find them.
+If you have a long list of issues, you can use filters to quickly find the issues that you want.

 Click on the filter icon on the top right of the table to start creating filters that you and your teammates can use them to quickly find issues from your backlog.

-If you use this feature often, you have the ability to save it and add it to your favorite filters.
+If you are going to use the filter often, you have the ability to save it and add it to your favorite filters.

 In case you don’t want to use filters, you can use the search field.
 Click on the search icon, type the name of the issues you want to find.
 You can also use the keyboard shortcut / to open the search field.